-Festivals are celebrated in plenty if we go by Ecuadorian calendar.
+Festivals are celebrated in plenty if we go by the Ecuadorian calendar.
 The main ones that contribute to the celebrations are the “Carnival” and “Easter Week”.
-There are many festivals that are held to commemorate the days of Quito’s independence struggle and to remember the veterans who laid their lives during this era.
-Spanish music is famous world wide and with Quito being ruled by Spain for many years, it but naturally has its influence on Quito’s regional music.
+Many festivals are held to commemorate the days of Quito’s independence struggle and remember the veterans who laid their lives during this era.
+Spanish music is famous worldwide, and with Quito being ruled by Spain for many years, it naturally has its influence on Quito’s regional music.
 Cultural, Film and Theatre Festivals sum up Quito’s idea of fun and enjoyment.

 Fiestas de Quito

-The Sacred Music Festival is the largest music festival in South America that takes place during the week of Easter.
-World famed musicians are eager to perform at this festival which takes at various venues across Quito such as churches, theatres and Old Town.
-In the previous years, around 300 musicians from six countries have taken part in the festival which included 22 shows.
+The Sacred Music Festival is the largest music festival in South America during the week of Easter.
+World famed musicians are eager to perform at this festival at various venues across Quito.

-Independence Day is the day of victory of the Battle of Pichincha fought on the mountains of Quito, after which the Spanish were defeated and the real process of political independence began.
-Being a national holiday and an important event, military parades, cannon fires, flag hoisting ceremonies, cultural exhibitions and other such events are organised.
+24th May is the date of Battle of Pichincha, celebrated as independence day in Ecuador.
+Parades, Military parades are held throughout the country.
+On the volcano, the battle place, programs including air shows are arranged.
+Being a national holiday and an important event, cannon fires, flag hoisting ceremonies, cultural exhibitions and other such events are also organised.

-Corpus Cristi is held on Thursday that comes immediately after Trinity Thursday.
-The festival is celebrated in different ways such as by donning masks and holding palos encebados (smeared poles) which are climbed by men who want to acquire the prizes hanging from the pole.
-As in all other festivals, music, dancing and wearing bright, colourful costumes is a part of this festival also.
+Every June, Corpus Cristi is held on Thursday that comes immediately after Trinity Thursday.
+The festival is celebrated in different ways such as by donning masks and holding Palos encebados (smeared poles) which are climbed by men who want to acquire the prizes hanging from the pole.
+As in all other festivals, music, dancing, and wearing bright, colourful costumes are also part of this festival.

-On the 1st and 2nd of November ethnic festivals of All Saints' Day (Todos los Santos) and Day of the Dead (Dia de los Difuntos, o muertos) are celebrated in Quito.
-The belief is that on these souls of your relatives visit you, and there should be ample food and drinks for them should be ready so that their remaining journey to after life is comfortable.
+On the 1st and 2nd of November, ethnic festivals of All Saints' Day (Todos los Santos) and Day of the Dead (Dia de los Difuntos, o muertos) are celebrated in Quito, Ecuador.
+On these days, the belief is that souls of your relatives visit you, and there should be ample food and drinks for them, so that their remaining journey to afterlife is comfortable.

-To promote tourism and conserve tradition, the city council of Quito started to organise festivities and events in the field of music, dance, theatre, films, and crafts.
-Its intention was to make Quito the cultural capital of its country.
-So every August, various events are held at open air venue where entrée is free.
+To promote tourism and conserve tradition, the city council of Quito started organising festivities and events in the field of music, dance, theatre, films, and crafts.
+It intended to make Quito the cultural capital of the country.
+Every August, various events are held at open-air venues where entry is free.